ncp38/cs142-s25/projects/proj2/index.md

 }
 ```

-And then you would verify that your test code prints
+And then you should verify that your test code prints the desired output:

 ```
 [0, 0, 0, 0]